rootchain/pcspecsdraft/README.md

 Rootchain serves as global and secure identity provider and EVM execution platform with single globally available truth for the [IPFN](https://github.com/ipfn) public network.

-### Cryptocurrency
+### IPFN Payments

-Value of a currency or the price of thereof is only that which people are willing to pay or give in exchange for it.
+There is no promise of the service which will be provided for the token itself which is out of our control; nevertheless it will be utilised in public IPFN network.

-There is no promise of the service which will be provided for the token itself which is out of our control.
+In the global scale IPFN network will build upon work of [Raiden Team](https://raiden.network/) and utilize payment channels on top of rootchain.

 ## Purpose